Multi-camera video surveillance software for the Mac

 - Drag SecuritySpy into this list of login items, to have it open automatically.

-To make the Mac go back to the login screen automatically:
+To make the Mac go back to the lock screen automatically:

-- Double-click the Go To Login Window.command file to test that it works and to give it permission to run (this only needs to be done once).
+- Open the Lock Screen applet to test that it works and to give it permission to run (this only needs to be done once).

-- Drag the Go To Login Window.command file into the list of Login Items.
+- Drag the Lock Screen applet into the list of Login Items:

-With this setup, the Mac logs in automatically, opens SecuritySpy, and then returns to the login screen.
-SecuritySpy continues to run in the account, behind the login screen.
+With this setup, the Mac logs in automatically, opens SecuritySpy, and then returns to the lock screen.
+SecuritySpy continues to run in the account, behind the lock screen.

 Which SecuritySpy licenses do I need to purchase for streaming video from one computer to another?